Abss0x7tbh/bass/README.md

 ![output](https://user-images.githubusercontent.com/33752861/65172764-3c53ee00-da6b-11e9-8d6d-610987916770.png)

-# About /resolvers/public.txt

-You can use your own custom filtered list of public-dns resolvers.
-Just add them to your `public.txt` so that bass defaults to it when there are no additional resolvers to be found or adds to it in case they are found. i have just added what i could validate.

 # Limitations

 - More DNS Providers are yet to be found & added.

 - Some NS record of `target 1` might be `ns1.xyz.com` and `target 2` might be `ns2.xyz.com` .
 So there are some DNS servers of providers that have only zone file of `ns1.xyz.com` so they wouldn't function for `target 2`.
 I have just added them all together as further classification is difficult.
 This only happens in the case of `nsone` as far as i have observed.

 # Providers

 There are close to 11 DNS Providers added.
 There could be more.

 # Contributors